 - Develop boilerplate code for features that are often used, such a splash screen or a navigation drawer

-- Upgrade to a newer model of React Native for your project.
+- Update to a newer model of React Native for your project.

 - Allows you to utilize all features and APIs of React Native